 In April 2021, the state of Oregon filed a claim against New Era Debt Solutions related to its debt relief practices.
 The filing claims that New Era Debt Solutions did not register with the state, so its services constituted a violation of Oregon state law.
 The company did not directly provide debt relief services to its Oregon clients but rather helped them complete applications referred to CFLN.

-As a result of this lawsuit, New Era Debt Solutions was required to cease and desist operations in Oregon and pay a civil penalty of $50,000.
+As a result, New Era Debt Solutions was required to cease and desist operations in Oregon and pay a civil penalty of $50,000.
 However, $40,000 of the penalty was suspended if the company complies with the order, doesn’t violate Oregon state law in the next three years, repays its Oregon clients $22,265.21 in fees within 18 months, and provides proof to the state that it complied with the order.

 The company’s website does not list Oregon as one of the states where it offers services, including services associated with the CFLN.

-Our search did not reveal any other recent lawsuits at the state or federal level against New Era Debt Solutions.
+Our search did not reveal any other recent lawsuits or legal actions at the state or federal level against New Era Debt Solutions.

 Debt Relief Options